 As always when it comes to fishing, southern or southwestern winds are the ones you are looking for.
 They often come in combination with milder air temperatures, less stable weather conditions, and lower barometric pressure.

-In other words, if less comfortable weather and such winds are approaching or already present, it’s go-time for perch!
+In other words, if less comfortable weather and such winds are approaching or are already present, it’s go-time for perch!

 Overcast skies are definitely preferable when it comes to perch fishing, as they prefer feeding in somewhat poorer light conditions.